m18/spark-url-chrome-ext/readme.md

 ### After installing:

-1. Open SparkUI of any application
+1. Open SparkUI of any application, links should just work
-2. Click the extension icon
+2. Click the extension's icon to see the original links in the pop-up
-3. If there are suitable links in the current page, you will see them in the extension's pop-up; click the desired one
+3. In the pop-up, click the `Refresh` button to update the links that were added by client-side code after the page had loaded